michasa001/eth-cli/README.md

 ## `eth transfer <ADDRESS> <AMOUNT> --privatekey=<PRIVATEKEY> --network=<NETWORK>`

-transfers an amount of eth to a wallet address
+Transfers an amount of eth to a wallet address.

 ```
 USAGE